Josef Joffe: Scandals

 Joffe has been tied to numerous pro-NATO think tanks.
 When "Die Anstalt", a satire show on German TV, highlighted these ties in 2014, Joffe sued the TV station.

 The lawsuit went through various courts, with differing results, but was eventually struck down by the Federal Court of Justice in 2017.
 According to the court the information on the conflicts of interest due to undisputed membership in lobby organizations was fundamentally correct, an exaggeration of such connections on a picture was allowed due the satirical nature of the TV program.

-May 2022 Die Zeit and Joffe reached an agreement to suspended his editorship of the newspaper.
-Previously Der Spiegel published a research according to which Joffe warned the banker Max Warburg in January 2017 about upcoming investigations by his own newspaper.
-Joffe rejected criticism from his friend Max Warburg of investigative cum-ex reporting in Die Zeit and emphasized that he had tried to “limit the damage” for the Warburg bank.
+In May 2022, Die Zeit and Joffe reached an agreement to suspend his editorship of the newspaper.
+Previously, Der Spiegel published an investigation according to which Joffe warned the banker Max Warburg Jr. in January 2017 about upcoming investigations by his own newspaper.
+Joffe rejected criticism from his friend Warburg Jr. of investigative cum-ex reporting in Die Zeit and emphasized that he had tried to “limit the damage” for the Warburg bank.
 “I warned you about what was in the pipeline,” said Joffe.
-It was thanks to his “intervention” that the article “was delayed and the bank was given the opportunity to object.”
+It was thanks to his “intervention” that the article “was delayed, and the bank was given the opportunity to object.”
 Joffe also recalled that he had "begged" the banker to hire "an excellent PR agency" because of the allegations, since it involved things "that were legal at the time."